Play-the-original-Super-Mario-Bros-Game/.github/profile/README.md

 4. **Use Keyboard or Gamepad**
    Default controls:
    - Arrow keys: Move Mario
-   - Z / X: Jump and Run/Fire
+   - Space/Ctrl: Jump and Run/Fire
    - Enter / Shift: Start or Select

    Some platforms allow players to remap keys or connect a USB game controller.